 Mr. Richey, also known as the "Street Preacher," has written traffic safety curricula for teens and adults for more than 20 years.
 An ordained minister and certified counselor, he's taught at universities and higher education institutions across the country in the capacity of a "moral educator"--which is to say, he believes that driving itself, especially at higher speeds and in more intensive environments, creates more immediate demands on us as a society to mediate conflict among and between each other in our driving world.
-The "sociality of driving," as he calls it, is our never diminishing, always intesifying condition of trying to get along with fellow motorists. to avoid conflict.
-Conflict in the forms of road rage, aggressive driving, near-misses, and of course, collisions.
+The "sociality of driving," as he calls it, is our never diminishing, always intensifying condition of trying to get along with fellow motorists, to avoid conflict: in the forms of road rage, aggressive driving, near-misses, and of course, collisions.

 Our Driving World: It all starts with the Law